yearn/YIPS/YIPS/yip-add_trade_function_to_Ypool.md

 ## Motivation

-- Efficiency: remove intermediaries between Y pool LPs and the trading fees they earn should they opt-in to market-make.
+- **Efficiency**: remove intermediaries between Y pool LPs and the trading fees they earn should they opt-in to market-make.

-- Security: reduce extra-yEarn-protocol governance risks.
+- **Security**: reduce extra-yEarn-protocol governance risks.

-- Sustainability: the fruits of network effects of the trading facilities is kept within the YFI ecosystem.
+- **Sustainability**: the fruits of network effects of the trading facilities is kept within the YFI ecosystem.
 This captures the value which is otherwise leaked outside the YFI ecosystem.
 This value comes from trading fees, liquidity network effects, and good governance.

-- Incentive alignment between YFI governors and Y pool's LPs by (1) splitting trading fees 95% to LPs and 5% to YFI-holders and (2) enshrining upgrades as opt-in only.
+- **Incentive alignment** between YFI governors and Y pool's LPs by (1) splitting trading fees 95% to LPs and 5% to YFI-holders and (2) enshrining upgrades as opt-in only.
 The 5% fee is fair compensation, not rent, fo YFI governors for maintaining the underlying yEarn machinery which LPs benefit from (interest rate optimization for now, other features and strategies added in the future).

-- Usability: better UI/UX for market-making because opting-in to the trading facility is just a checkbox, not a whole dedicated frontend which creates confusion.
+- **Usability**: better UI/UX for market-making because opting-in to the trading facility is just a checkbox, not a whole dedicated frontend which creates confusion.

-- Increase liquidity and network effects of the yEarn ecosystem.
+- **Increase liquidity and network effects of the yEarn ecosystem.**

-- Increase YFI's moat against copy-paste clones.
+- **Increase YFI's moat** against copy-paste clones.
 Clones can fork the AMM and the yield-optimizing strategies underneath it, but they can't fork the AMM's liquidity which results in extremely high slippage in their clone AMM.

 ## Specification